prasraja672/actor-facebook-scraper/README.md

     "verified": false,
 }
 ```

-## Expected Consumption

-One page and posts take around 1-2 minutes for the default amount of information (3 posts, 15 comments) to be generated, also depends on the proxy type used (`RESIDENTIAL` vs `DATACENTER`), block rate, retries, memory and CPU provided.

-Usually, more concurrency is not better, while 5-10 concurrent tasks can finish each around 30-60s.
-A "20-concurrency" run can take up to 300s each.
-You can limit your concurrency by setting the `MAX_CONCURRENCY` environment variable on your actor.

-A 2048MB actor takes an average `0.015` CU for each page on default settings.
-More "input page URLs" means more memory needed to scrape all pages.

-**WARNING**: Don't use a limit too high for `maxPosts` as you can lose everything due to out of memory, or it may never finish.
-While scrolling the page, the partial content is kept in memory until the scrolling finishes.

-Take into account the need for proxies that are included in the costs.

 ## Displaying only posts without page information
+​

-You can use the `unwind` parameter to display only the posts from your dataset on the platform, as such:
+You can use the `unwind` parameter to display only the posts from your dataset on the platform, i.e.:
+​
 ```
 https://api.apify.com/v2/datasets/zbg3vVF3NnXGZfdsX/items?format=json&clean=1&unwind=posts&fields=posts,title,pageUrl
 ```
+​

-`unwind` will turn the `posts` property on the dataset to become the dataset items themselves. the `fields` parameters makes sure to only include the fields that are important
+`unwind` will turn the `posts` property on the dataset to become dataset items themselves. the `fields` parameters makes sure to only include the fields that are important.
+​

-## Limitations / Caveats
+## Limitations
+​

-* Personal profiles and groups aren't accessible at the moment
+* Personal profiles and groups aren't accessible yet
-* Pages "Likes" count is a best-effort.
+* The "Likes" count is a best effort.
 The mobile page doesn't provide the count, and some languages don't provide any at all.
-So if a page has 1.9M, the number will most likely be 1900000 instead of the exact number.
+So if a page has, e.g. over 1.9M likes, the number will most likely be 1,900,000 instead of an exact number.
 * No content, stats or comments for live stream posts
-* New reviews don't contain a rating from 1 to 5, but rather is positive or negative
+* New reviews don't contain a rating from 1 to 5, but are rather positive or negative
-* Cut-off date for posts happen on the original posted date, not edited date, i.e: posts show as `February 20th 2:11AM`, but that's the edited date, the actual post date is `February 19th 11:31AM` provided on the DOM
+* The cut-off date for posts happen on the original posted date, not the edited date, i.e: posts show as `February 20th 2:11AM`, but that's the edited date, the actual post date is `February 19th 11:31AM` provided on the DOM
-* The order of items aren't necessarily the same as seen on the page, and not sorted by date
+* The order of items isn't necessarily the same as seen on the page, and is not sorted by date
-* Comments of comments (nested comments / conversations) aren't included in the output, only top-level comments on the posts.
+* Comments on comments (nested comments / conversations) aren't included in the output, only top-level comments on the posts.
+​
 ## Versioning
+​
 This project adheres to semver.
+​

-* Major versions means a change in the output or input format, and change in behavior.
+* Major versions means a change in the output or input format, and a change in behavior.
 * Minor versions mean new features
 * Patch versions mean bug fixes/optimizations (changes to `README.md` aren't tagged)
+​

-## Upcoming
+## Upcoming features
+​
 * Separated mode for posts, comments, and reviews (breaking change)
 * Public groups
+​
 ## License
+​
 Apache-2.0